yogeshCt3/Java/README.md

      getEvaluationMarks() in which ask the user to enter the total number of questions and toal incorrect answers .
 Now return the percentage of marks.
 Create three student and call getEvaluationMarks for those students having highest marks.
+### 31
+     Write a program to define an interface Person containing abstract method VoterId getVoterID().
+     Create a class Employee which inherits Person and contains an inner class VoterId with attributes id and name.
+Implement the getVoterId method such that it reads the name and automatically assigns a unique id to each Employee Object and return the VoterId object.
+Create a Main class and create two Employee objects and display their Voter Ids.